SiliconLabs/automated-measurement-framework/README.md

 All configurable settings for the measurements are  contained in the Settings subclass.

 Sweepable variables can be configured using start, stop and steps parameters or by a list.
 If a list is not initialized, the start/stop parameters will be used.

 ---

+## Logger module

+Every layer of this framework is equipped with a mostly pre-configured version of the official logging module.
+It is defined in the `/common/logger.py`.
+It can be imported from every folder, because it is installed as a package.

+It will log everything from every driver and measurement on the set logging level( `DEBUG` is default) to the master logfile: `app.log`.
+Separate log files for measurements can be created, if the `logfile_name` parameter is given at initialization.

+---